AnicetNgrt/flore1/README.md

 ##### Type:
 tuple
 ##### Description:
-A tuple composed with:
-- (a): A function called play which changes the Flipbook's sprite's texture at some rate function of the Flipbook's Refresh and the Flipbook's frame rate goal.
+A tuple composed with a function which changes the Flipbook's sprite's texture at some rate function of the Flipbook's Refresh and the Flipbook's frame rate goal, and also composed of all this function's arguments.
+Feeding a Refresh with *this tuple
-- (b):

 ## <a name="refresh"></a>Refresh [class](#classes)